 If the Company's exploration programs are successful, then additional funds will be required in order to complete the development of its properties.
 The only sources of future funds presently available to the Company are the sale of additional equity capital or the entering into of joint venture arrangements or other strategic alliances.
 In addition, the status of Argentina and Chile, where the Company operates, as developing countries, may make it more difficult for the Company to obtain any financing for its projects.
 Issuances of additional securities will result in a dilution of the equity interests of any person who may become a holder of the Company's securities.
 There is no assurance that the Company will be successful in raising sufficient funds to meet its obligation or to complete all of the currently proposed exploration programs.
-If the Company may have to forfeit its interest in the properties or prospects earned or assumed under such contracts.
-In addition, if the Company does not raise the funds to complete the funds to complete the currently proposed exploration programs, then the viability of the Company could be jeopardized.
+If the Company does not raise the necessary capital to meet its obligations under current contractual obligations, then the Company may have to forfeit its interest in the properties or prospects earned or assumed under such contracts.
+In addition, if the Company does not raise the funds to complete the currently proposed exploration programs, then the viability of the Company could be jeopardized.